Mazen-B/DataSense/README.md

     - [x] add a section in the conf file for the prepresessing options
     - [x] in case of onecoding/categorical cols, add a logic that handle missing values
     - [ ] flag the outlier or remove them (with None option)
+    - [ ] outliers detection not for the ordinal cols
     - [x] more comprehensive log msgs
     - [x] drop is returning an error in the time column even removing duplications
   - **time_processing**: